dromara/sureness/README.md

 Sureness need dataSource to authenticate and authorize, eg: role data, user data etc.
 The dataSource can load from txt, dataBase, no dataBase or annotation etc.
 We provide interfaces `SurenessAccountProvider`, `PathTreeProvider` for user implement to load data from the dataSource where they want.
-`SurenessAccountProvider` - Account datasource provider interface
+`SurenessAccountProvider` - Account datasource provider interface.
-`PathTreeProvider` - Resource uri-role datasource provider interface
+`PathTreeProvider` - Resource uri-role datasource provider interface.

 We provide default dataSource implement which load dataSource from txt(sureness.yml), user can defined their data in sureness.yml.
 We also provider dataSource implement which load dataSource form annotation - `AnnotationLoader`.